philipphenkel/pocket-tactics-rules/README.md

 # pocket-tactics-rules

-[Pocket-Tactics by Ill Gotten Games](http://www.illgottengames.net/pocket-tactics) is a 3d print-and-play strategy boardgame in which fantasy forces battle for control of a hex tile-based map.
+[Pocket-Tactics by Ill Gotten Games](http://www.illgottengames.net/pocket-tactics) is a 3d print-and-play strategy board game in which fantasy forces battle for control of a hex tile-based map.

 ![pocket-tactics](./images/pocket-tactics-small.png)